-The cabins are air-conditioned spaces furnished with lighting and twin-size camp beds.
-Cabins include electrical outlets.
+The cabins are air-conditioned spaces furnished with lighting and twin-size camp beds, and they also include electrical outlets.

-Frog Unit cabins sleep 8 people in 3 sets of bunk beds and 2 twin beds.
-Sleepy Hollow Unit cabins sleep 6 people in all twin beds.
+Frog Unit cabins sleep 8 people with 3 sets of bunk beds and 2 twin beds, while Sleepy Hollow Unit cabins sleep 6 people, all in twin beds.